mrh-jishan/VideoGenius/README.md

 - Enforce required scene media: `transitionVisual`, `narrationVideo`, `bgAudio` (editor already validates).
 - If `globalBgAudio` is present, apply across the timeline; otherwise use per-scene `bgAudio`.
 - Use `renderOptions` to pick TTS provider/voice/model; fall back to user defaults if absent.
-- Respect asset URLs: Pixabay video/image and Freesound previews are already the “best available” picked in UI.- Scene `narration` field contains the text-to-speech script.
+- Respect asset URLs: Pixabay video/image and Freesound previews are already the "best available" picked in UI.
+- Scene `narration` field contains the text-to-speech script.
+- Each scene has a `transitionType` (fade/slide/zoom/wipe) - apply the appropriate transition effect.
+- Each scene has a `subtitleTransition` (fade/slide/none) - apply the appropriate subtitle animation.
+- If `transitionSound` exists at project level, play it during all scene transitions.
-- `visualKeywords` and `audioKeywords` are for reference only (used during media search in the UI).
+- `visualKeywords`, `audioKeywords`, and `globalAudioKeywords` are for reference only (used during media search in the UI).
+- `audioKeywords` uses simple, generic terms optimized for Freesound searches (e.g., "piano", "ambient", "drums", "nature").
+- `globalAudioKeywords` is at the project level and uses simple terms for finding background music.

 ## Key optimizations (Latest)
-- **Simplified scene schema**: Removed redundant fields (`visualPrompt`, `musicMood`, `sfxKeywords`, `globalAudioKeywords`).
+- **Simplified scene schema**: Removed redundant fields (`visualPrompt`, `musicMood`, `sfxKeywords`).
-- **Streamlined keywords**: Single `visualKeywords` for visual search, single `audioKeywords` for audio search.
+- **Streamlined keywords**: `visualKeywords` for visual search, `audioKeywords` for scene audio, and project-level `globalAudioKeywords` for global background audio.
+- **Transition controls**: Each scene has customizable `transitionType` (fade/slide/zoom/wipe) and `subtitleTransition` (fade/slide/none).
+- **Transition sound**: Optional global sound effect that plays during all scene transitions.
 - **Direct editing**: Keywords are editable in the UI and immediately used for searches.
 - **Expanded asset library**: 40+ curated transition images (up from 12) covering diverse categories.
 - **Cleaner UX**: Removed confusing "Narration Prompt" and "Extra prompt" fields.